 The Libby vermiculite contains a characteristic profile of asbestiform minerals, including tremolite, actinolite, winchite, richterite, and ferro-edenite.
-The contaminant of concern, comprising the various types of asbestiform minerals detected in vermiculite from the Libby mine, is referred to here as Libby Asbestos (LA).
-The following sections give more information about asbestos in general and the materials making up LA specifically.
+The contaminant of concern, comprising the various types of asbestiform minerals detected in vermiculite from the Libby mine, is referred to as Libby asbestos.
+The following sections give more information about asbestos in general and the materials making up Libby asbestos specifically.